 - The Powerpuff Girls (1998-2005): When a scientist attempts to create "the perfect little girl," an extra ingredient results him creating a trio of superpowered kindergarten-aged girls instead.
 Lacking in fingers and toes, but having a surplus in crime-fighting prowess, Blossom, Bubbles, and Buttercup dedicate their lives to defending their city from villains.
 Cartoon Network's first Cash Cow Franchise.
 Had a reboot in 2016.
 Created by Craig McCracken.

-- Ed, Edd n Eddy (1999-2009): A Freudian Trio of friends who all share the same first name use their summer break to concoct a wide variety of scams on the fellow children in their small cul-de-sac in their quest to get jawbreakers.
+- Ed, Edd n Eddy (1999-2009): Birthed from a drunken dare, this show stars a Freudian Trio of friends who all share the same first name use their summer break to concoct a wide variety of scams on the fellow children in their small cul-de-sac in their quest to get jawbreakers.
 Unfortunately for them, Failure Is the Only Option.
-Creator Danny Antonuccinote directed every episode himself.
-Notably for being Cartoon Network's first original show not produced by Hanna-Barbera (which, by that point, was halfway through its transition into Cartoon Network Studios, making this also CN's first show not to be produced in-house.
-It's also their first International Coproduction, being handled by Canadian studio AKA Cartoons), as well as the last Western animated production to use cel animation, only switching to digital ink-and-paint in the latter half of its run.
-It wound up being the longest-running Cartoon Cartoon (lasting all the way up to the late 2000s).
+Cartoon Network's first original show not produced internally.
+Creator Danny Antonucci directed every episode himself.

 - Courage the Cowardly Dog (1999-2002): A Horror Comedy about a dog who lives in the middle of nowhere with his elderly owners.
 It's a good life, except creepy things tend to happen in Nowhere, forcing our titular character to fight past his fears to protect his home from a myriad of paranormal and supernatural horrors.
 The things he does for love.
 Like EEnE above, the creator (John R. Dilworth) directed every episode.